 - Submitting monthly reports to public health officials.

 Employee testing, enhanced cleaning, promoting health advisories and contact tracing procedures are some of the initiatives which demonstrate the venue’s ongoing commitment to protecting our collective health while minimizing risks associated with infectious disease.

 In preparation for hosting events, we understand there is no “one-size-fits-all” approach to planning during these unprecedented times.
 Offering 1.4 million square feet of flexible space, event plans at the MBCC are dynamic, scalable and customizable, and developed in deep consultation with event organizers, service providers and public health officials.
 To facilitate the event planning process, MBCC designated Health Ambassadors from Centerplate and Spectra.
 Health Ambassadors coordinate with local teams, remain informed of public health guidance, review event plans and act as client liaisons.

 Like many venues across the nation, the MBCC has taken sensible precautions onsite such as:

-- Employing face coverings and social distancing measures onsite, in support of local public health mandates.
+- Requiring face masks and social distancing measures onsite, in support of local public health mandates.

-- Additional portable and wall-mounted hand sanitizer stations installed throughout the venue.
+- Adding portable and wall-mounted hand sanitizer stations installed throughout the venue.

 - Increased frequency of cleaning and disinfecting commonly touched surfaces and high-trafficked areas using EPA Registered disinfectants as recommended by the CDC and in strict compliance with GBAC protocols.

 - Installation of additional digital and physical, portable and permanent health advisory signage throughout the venue.

 - MBCC staff training by the Florida Department of Health on the proper use of PPE and techniques to prevent transmission of sickness.